 Several months passed, having heard from him only once, when she began to inquire about his whereabouts.
 Hoping to reclaim her inheritance and self-respect, she learned that he had died in an automobile accident and had left behind a young widow and three small children.
 When she told her friend what she had discovered, her friend asked her what she had learned.
 To which she replied, “He died in the car he bought with my money.”

 For some of us, being internally referenced or taking responsibility for all you experience is a foreign concept.
 I know it was for me.
 I, like so many of us, believed that my circumstances were designed or slated by some dark fate, bad luck or perhaps my difficult childhood.
 And I didn’t have to look far to see many of my role models and contemporaries following suit.
 Failed marriages and relationships that fell apart like a strand of dominos over the years, all to the Western tune of: “That rotten, no good, cheating son of a, and he even took the dog!” song.

-While you’re busy trying to sort out who really did what, whose responsibility your life actually is, and healing your heart, I offer you some “here and now” antidotes to feeling desperately lonely.
-(So you don’t go and find another relationship just like the last one, or just like our friend’s.)
+While you’re busy trying to sort out who really did what, whose responsibility your life actually is, and healing your heart, I offer you some “here and now” antidotes to feeling lonely.

 10 things you can do when you feel lonely: